Alix Boyd Knights

-Alix Boyd Knights is a Dominican politician and attorney who was the Speaker of the House of Assembly from 2000 to 2020.
+Alix Boyd-Knights (28 December 1944 — 29 August 2023) was a Dominican politician and attorney who was the Speaker of the House of Assembly from 2000 to 2020.

+Early life & education

+Eileen Alix Boyd was born in Dominica to parents Alec David Boyd and Eileen Marguerite Shillingford Grell.
+By 12 years old, she had decided on pursuing a career in law.
+She had a Bachelor of Laws degree from University of the West Indies and a degree from Hugh Wooding Law School, Trinidad and Tobago.

+Career

 Boyd Knights was first elected Speaker on 17 April 2000 and was re-elected on 27 July 2005, 4 February 2010 and 20 February 2015.
 Upon her election to a third term on 4 February 2010, she became the longest serving Speaker in Dominica's history.

-She has a Bachelor of Laws degree from University of the West Indies.
+In 2013, she was initially nominated by the Dominica Labour Party led government to become the next President of Dominica.
+She stepped down as the speaker in 2020, and was awarded title Speaker Emeritus.

+Alix Boyd Knights died on 29 August 2023.
+She was given a state funeral.